-- · Preharvest Interval: Do not apply within 7 days of harvest. - Minimum Treatment Interval: Do not make applications less than 14 days apart.
+- Preharvest Interval: Do not apply within 7 days of harvest. - of naives.

+Minimum Treatment Interval: Do not make applications less than 14 days apart.

 Do not make more than four applications per crop.

-Do not make more than two consecutive - applications per crop.
-Do not apply more than a total of 8.5 oz of Transform CA (0.266 lb al of sulfoxaflor) per acre - Transform OA (0.200 as a 2.200 per year.
-Do not apply this product until after petal fail.
+Do not make more than two consecutive

+- applications per crop.

+Do not apply more than a total of 8.5 oz of Transform CA (0.266 lb al of sulfoxaflor) per acre - Transform UA (0.200 at al. 1 and per year.
+Do not apply this product until after petal fall.
 If blooming vegetation is present 12 feet out from the downwind edge of the field, a downwind 12-foot on-field buffer must be observed.